 - To minimise any disability.

-Treatment aim 1 - to relieve symptoms
+Treatment aim 1 - to relieve symptoms of systemic sclerosis

 - For the skin, moisturisers and stretching exercises help with dry or tight skin.